YDchowdary/hotstarprem/README.md

 # i
-i Downloaded cookies from random site to gain login to a hotstar premium account, later  learnt I was not the one,who is using the account,so I need to refresh everytime someone is using  atleast for a minute.
+i Downloaded cookies from random site to gain login to a hotstar premium account, later  learnt I was not the one,who is using the account,so I need to refresh everytime when someone is using  atleast for a minute.

 ![alt text](https://github.com/YDchowdary/hotstarpremi/blob/master/maif.png)

 # Explaination

-Would wait for 5 sceonds ,checks if pixels at boundary box on screen were black ,then ‘Shift+ctrl+r ‘ are pressed to reload,this continues until video plays
+Would wait for 5 sceonds ,checks if pixels at boundary box on screen were black ,then ‘Shift+ctrl+r ‘ were pressed to reload,this continues until the video plays

 Would be better on c, but fuck yeah python I choose you .